Saiful Islam Mannu

 Saiful Islam Mannu is a Bangladeshi film director.
 He won Bangladesh National Film Award for Best Screenplay for the film Putro (2018).
-As of 2018, he directed 600 television episodes, 60 telefilms, 28 one-hour dramas, two feature films and several documentaries.
+Putro owns a total of 11 categories of national awards.
+As of 2018, he directed 787 television episodes, more than a hundred telefilms, 87 one-hour dramas, four feature films, and several documentaries.

 Career

 In 2012 Mannu debuted in film direction through Charulata, a digital film to celebrate the 151st birth anniversary of Rabindranath Tagore on the adapted story, Noshto Nir.

-Mannu was the director, screenwriter and lyricist of the film Putro (2018).
+Mannu was the director, screenwriter, and lyricist of the film Putro (2018).
+His film Payer Chhap owns 3 national awards, also his film Unveiled owns 7 international awards.

 Personal life

 Mannu is married to Sadia Shabnam Shantu.
 She won the Bangladesh National Film Award for Best Costume Design for the Putro film.